18 traditional Dutch foods to eat in the Netherlands

 Dutch Croquettes or Krokets

 This was my Dutch friend’s favourite snack she dreamed of being in Amsterdam and eating croquettes.
+This is a must try food in Netherlands.

 The ‘kroket’ is essentially a deep-fried meat roll, covered in breadcrumbs.
 The original Dutch ‘kroket’ is made from beef or veal, but these days there are many different flavours like chicken satay, shrimp, goulash or even a vegetarian ‘kroket’.
 Virtually every Dutch menu in the Netherlands will have a version of the Kroket on it.